Backlist/backlist-jekyll-source/_posts/lists/2015/11/2015-11-17-keller-us-cuba-relations.markdown

 <!-- Guevara, Guerrilla Warfare -->
 {% bookblock %}
 {% book_meta 3635f5e7c9f3f2c3 %}
-In this short book, Che Guevara presents a theory of guerrilla warfare based on his experience in the Cuban Revolution.
-His ideas, which inspired a generation of revolutionaries, give insight into the Cold War context that helped poison U.S.-Cuban relations.
+{% book_capsule In this short book, Che Guevara presents a theory of guerrilla warfare based on his experience in the Cuban Revolution.
+His ideas, which inspired a generation of revolutionaries, give insight into the Cold War context that helped poison U.S.-Cuban relations. %}
 {% book_links 3635f5e7c9f3f2c3 %}
 {% endbookblock %}

 <!-- Eire, Waiting for Snow in Havana -->
 {% bookblock %}
 {% book_meta d982aeb96ffd583a %}
-Carlos Eire, Waiting for Snow in Havana: Confessions of a Cuban Boy (2003).
+{% book_capsule Carlos Eire, Waiting for Snow in Havana: Confessions of a Cuban Boy (2003).
 Eire’s memoir of his childhood in Cuba and his lonely escape to the United States in 1962 at the age of eleven is haunting and beautiful.
-His evocative description of the world he and his family lost helps readers better understand the human costs of the Cuban Revolution.
+His evocative description of the world he and his family lost helps readers better understand the human costs of the Cuban Revolution. %}
 {% book_links d982aeb96ffd583a %}
 {% endbookblock %}